The Complete Guide to Email Disclaimer Laws in Canada

 Canada’s Anti-Spam Law (CASL) came into effect on July 1, 2014.
 It requires businesses to obtain either express “opt-in” or implied consent to send commercial electronic messages (CEMs) to any recipient.
 This can be anything from email to SMS and social media messages.

 In addition, all electronic marketing messages need to clearly identify the sender, include the sender’s contact information, and provide an unsubscribe mechanism unless fully exempted from the Act.
-As a result, this legislation is far broader than others such as CAN-SPAM, which are just targeted at emails.
+As a result, this legislation is far broader than others, such as CAN-SPAM, which is just targeted at emails.

 In addition, all electronic marketing messages need to:

 - Clearly identify the sender

 - Include the sender’s contact information

 - Provide an unsubscribe mechanism unless fully exempted from the Act (usually through an email disclaimer)

 Why is this important?